zenoix/zenoix-blog/src/pages/about.md

 As you might be able to tell, I like living in the terminal when I code.
 You can find my complete setup and configurations in my [GitHub repo](https://github.com/zenoix/walnut-environment).

-I use NixOS on all my personal devices and Ubuntu+Nix+Home-manager on my work laptop (they don't allow anything other than Windows sadge).
+I use NixOS on all my personal devices and MacOS+Nix+Home-manager on my work laptop.
 That allows my configurations to be as reproducible and transferable as they can.

 My favourite language to write is Golang, but I use Python most, and that's what I'm most comfortable with.